BlackjackConsultants/jasmineExample/README.md

 # jasmineExample
-This is an example project for working with jasmine, ngMock, nodejs and karma.
+This is an example project for working with jasmine, ngMock, nodejs and karma for running the tests.

 ## To run it on your machine do the following: